Cut organics and plastics including wood, acrylic and leather at high processing speeds.

 Since the single-pulse ablation depth varies from a few nanometers to some tenths of a nanometer, it is possible to produce smooth, sloping surfaces with continuous height variation by excimer laser ablation.

 Stereolithography, where 3D Models are created with an extremely high level of detail and a smooth surface finish, is an excellent choice where a close approximation to the finished product is desired.

 Stereolithography (SLA) typically uses a low power UV laser to selectively harden a photosensitive epoxy polymer in a bath to form a part.
 Key benefits of SLA are high accuracy and smooth surface finish of parts.

-Selective Laser Sintering (SLM) builds up a part from polymer or metal powder by using a sealed off CO2 laser e.g. a DIAMOND C-Series laser or a 1 µm fiber laser.
-Key benefits of SLM are high accuracy and smooth surface finish of parts.
-Consistent part characteristics can be fabricated with a wide range of materials.
-SLM is used in various industries like Automotive Design, Aerospace, Defense, Heavy Equipment, Medical, Electronics, Consumer Products, White & Sporting Goods, Packaging, Home & Garden Equipment, Government Research.
+Selective Laser Sintering (SLM) builds a part from polymer or metal powder by using a sealed CO2 laser, such as a DIAMOND C-Series laser or a 1 µm fiber laser.
+Key benefits of SLM are high accuracy and smooth surface finish.
+Parts can be fabricated from a wide range of materials.
+SLM is used in industries such as automotive, aerospace, heavy equipment, medical, electronics, research and development, consumer products, sporting goods, and packaging.

 Lasers are used to permanently mark an almost endless list of materials.

 Laser marking can provide a permanent high-contrast mark on different types of plastics, allowing no direct contact with the plastic other than through the laser beam.
 A variety of results can be achieved when marking plastics.